accetto/headless-coding-g3/docker/xfce-python/README-dockerhub.md

 ./docker/hooks/build dev python-vnc-novnc-tkinter
 ### and so on ...
 ```

+You can also use the provided helper script `builder.sh`, which can also publish the images on Docker Hub, if you correctly set the required environment variables (see the file `example-secrets.rc`).
+Check the files `local-builder-readme.md` and `local-building-example.md`.

 Find more in the hook script `env.rc` and in the [sibling Wiki][sibling-wiki].